ricmars/mealow/DEPLOYMENT.md

 2. **Database Connection**: Verify `DATABASE_URL` is correct and accessible
 3. **Environment Variables**: Ensure all required variables are set in Vercel
 4. **API Routes**: Check that `/api/*` routes are working correctly
+5. **npm Warnings**: Warnings about deprecated packages are normal and won't break the build

 ### Debugging